gpt4free/g4f.live/docs/ready_to_use.md

 </script>
 ```

-Notes and quick tips
+### Notes and quick tips
-- If you use a hosted instance (host.g4f.dev or Azure-based), you’ll likely need an API key.
-Retrieve it from the referenced API key resource (g4f.dev/api_key.html) and configure your client accordingly.
+- **API Key Changes**: The gpt-oss-120b endpoint now requires an API key.
+Retrieve it from [g4f.dev/api_key.html](https://g4f.dev/api_key.html).
+- **Hosted Instance URL**: Updated from host.g4f.dev/v1 to g4f.dev/v1
+- **New Grok Provider**: Use https://g4f.dev/api/grok for hosted Grok access without API key
-- The examples assume a chat-style completions API where you pass messages and receive a response containing the assistant’s content.
+- The examples assume a chat-style completions API where you pass messages and receive a response containing the assistant's content.
-- The base_url is always the URL without the trailing /models segment.
+- The base_url is always the URL without the trailing /models segment